 The ALIAS record was created to overcome these problems with CNAME records.
 An ALIAS record is classed as a custom virtual record and provides CNAME-like behaviour without the limitations of CNAME record types on apex domains (root domains).

-Uses and benefits with ALIAS records
+Uses and benefits of ALIAS records

 One way that you can use ALIAS records is when diverting from a root domain to another location.
 This cannot be done with CNAME records.